Myasthenia Gravis FAQs

 You encouraged one of your patients with a support group for people with MG.
 How does a support group help?

-Having an active support group is a great asset for patients.
+Having an myasthenia gravis support group is a great asset for patients.
 It allows them to discuss their disease with others in the same situation, which helps them understand their condition better.
 Since MG is treatable, it also allows patients that were just diagnosed with the disease to meet other patients that have been leading active lives with MG for many years.